Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 ### 2024-01-15 - game end and question sending
 Spent 30 minutes of free trying to find why the question doesnt send sometimes now.

+Spent class time finding bugs and working on them

+### 2024-01-16 - code
+Spent 50 minutes at home and some of free to make sure our code is on the same page because somehow it wasn't in class.